ea5gvk/N4IRS-MMDVM-Install/STM32-DVM/README.txt

 make -f Makefile.CMSIS
 No errors

-For the program-STM32_DVM_USB
+For the STM32-DVM USB
-Disconnect STM32-DVM from host
+Disconnect STM32-DVM from the host
 Insert Boot0 jumper
-Connect STM32-DVM to host
+Connect STM32-DVM to the host
 PWR, ACT and DMR should be lit solid, NOT flashing.

 make -f Makefile.CMSIS program_bl